PopJoestar/Booky/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 Download books from [Library Genesis](https://libgen.rs/) and manage books.
 Built with React Native Expo, and uses [Material 3](https://m3.material.io) design.
 Booky is an educationnal purpose project to illustrate some React Native patterns and good practice that I gained from my experience as a React Native Developer

+**Available for Android only.**

 This is a non-official [Library Genesis](https://libgen.rs/) mobile client.

 The project is completely independent and Open Source.
 The developer has no relation with [Library Genesis](https://libgen.rs/).

-Publishing a copy of this application on the Play Store will only get your account banned.

 ## Features